wb14123/bard/Readme.markdown

 In the basic package, we provide the filter `HandleErrors` combined with `ErrorCase` to handle the exceptions that could be thrown by your handler or custom middleware.
 It will put the exception string into the result, and auto add documents for you.
-See how to use it in `src/main/java/org/binwang/bard/basic/injector/RequiredInjector` for example.
+You can see the usage in `bard-example`, with the example `crud`.

 Auto Generate Document